-Rocket Companies, Inc. (the "Company", and together with its consolidated subsidiaries, "Rocket Companies", "we", "us", "our") was incorporated in Delaware on February 26, 2020 as a wholly owned subsidiary of Rock Holdings Inc. ("RHI") for the purpose of facilitating an initial public offering ("IPO") of its Class A common stock, \$0.00001 par value (the "Class A common stock") and other related transactions in order to carry on the business of RKT Holdings, LLC ("Holdings") and its wholly owned subsidiaries.
+Rocket Companies, Inc. (together with its consolidated subsidiaries, is referred to throughout this report as the "Company", "Rocket Companies", "we", "us" and "our") was incorporated in Delaware on February 26, 2020 as a wholly owned subsidiary of Rock Holdings Inc. ("RHI") for the purpose of facilitating an initial public offering ("IPO") of its Class A common stock, \$0.00001 par value (the "Class A common stock") and other related transactions in order to carry on the business of Rocket, LLC ("Holdings") and its wholly owned subsidiaries.

 We are a Detroit-based fintech company including mortgage, real estate and personal finance businesses.
-We are committed to providing an industry-leading client experience powered by our simple, fast and trusted digital solutions.
-In addition to Rocket Mortgage, the nation's largest retail mortgage lender, we have expanded into complementary industries, such as real estate services, personal lending, solar, and personal finance.
-Through these industries, we seek to deliver innovative client solutions leveraging our Rocket platform.
+We are committed to delivering industry-best client experiences through our AI-fueled homeownership strategy.
+Our full suite of products empowers our clients across financial wellness, personal loans, home search, mortgage finance, title and closing.
+We believe our widely recognized "Rocket" brand is synonymous with simple, fast and trusted digital experiences.
+Through these businesses, we seek to deliver innovative client solutions leveraging our Rocket platform.
 Our business operations are organized into the following two segments: (1) Direct to Consumer and (2) Partner Network, refer to Note 16, Segments.

 Rocket Companies, Inc. is a holding company.
-Its primary material asset is the equity interest in Holdings which, including through its direct and indirect subsidiaries, conducts a majority of the Company's operations.
-Holdings is a Michigan limited liability company and wholly owns the following entities, with each entity's subsidiaries identified in parentheses: Rocket Mortgage, LLC, Amrock Holdings, LLC ("Amrock", and "Nexsys Technologies LLC"), Amrock Title Insurance Company ("ATI"), LMB HoldCo LLC ("Core Digital Media"), RCRA Holdings LLC (Rock Connections LLC dba "Rocket Connections" and "Rocket Auto"), Rocket Homes Real Estate LLC ("Rocket Homes"), RockLoans Holdings LLC ("Rocket Loans" and "Rocket Solar"), Rock Central LLC dba Rocket Central, Rocket Money, Inc.("Rocket Money"), Rocket Worldwide Holdings Inc. (EFB Holdings Inc. ("Rocket Mortgage Canada") and Lendesk Canada Holdings Inc. ("Lendesk Technologies")), Woodward Capital Management LLC, and Rocket Card, LLC.
+Its primary material asset is the equity interest in Holdings which, including through its direct and indirect subsidiaries, conducts the Company's operations.
+Holdings is a Michigan limited liability company and wholly owns the following entities, with each entity's subsidiaries identified in parentheses: Rocket Mortgage, LLC, Amrock Holdings, LLC, Rocket Title Insurance Company ("RTIC"), LMB HoldCo LLC ("Core Digital Media"), RCRA Holdings LLC (Rock Connections LLC dba "Rocket Connections"), Rocket Homes Real Estate LLC ("Rocket Homes"), RockLoans Holdings LLC ("Rocket Loans"), Rocket Money, Inc. ("Rocket Money"), Rocket Worldwide Holdings, Inc. (EFB Holdings Inc. ("Rocket Mortgage Canada") and Lendesk Canada Holdings Inc. ("Lendesk Technologies")), Woodward Capital Management LLC and Rocket Card, LLC.
 As used herein, "Rocket Mortgage" refers to either the Rocket Mortgage brand or platform, or the Rocket Mortgage business, as the context allows.